Numerous were the times I saw women wearing hiking leggings during their hiking.

 How do they cope with multi-day hiking or weather up’s and downs?

 Are hiking leggings better than hiking pants?
 What are the essential things that drive a purchase decision?

 As hikers, we did our research to find out what you need to know.
 Different factors influence such a decision, where style and comfort are additional key elements to take into consideration.

-But first let’s see the basic difference between hiking leggings and hiking pants.
+But first, let’s see the fundamental difference between hiking leggings and hiking pants.

 Hiking Leggings or Hiking Pants?